QuadPiece/flask-blog/README.md

 Getting started
 ===============

+If you don't care about recent features and just want a stable working release.
+Check the tags.
+Every version of the code that I've been using in production without problems for longer periods of time will be listed there.
+Note that no real tests have been run.
+I just know that they've been functional for multiple days without major issues.

 Setup is fairly easy for this application due to the nature of how it's built.
 However, I will inform you ahead of time that this is not designed for high-traffic load.
 Due to things like SQLite usage.

 1. Clone the repository into a folder anywhere you wish